Jhoe-Ohaze/online_chat/README.md

-# online_chat
+# Online Chat

-This is a simple online chat built in Flutter framework, using Firebase as its backend.
-If you are going to build this project in your machine, remember to create a new project in Firebase and generate a new google-services.json.
+This is a simple online chat built in Flutter framework, using Firebase as its backend. \n If you are going to build this project in your machine, remember to create a new project in Firebase and generate a new google-services.json and a new firebase_options.dart. \n
 The Flutter version of this project is 2.10.4 stable.

-# download and access
+# Download and Access

-Android:
+Android:  \n
-ios:
+ios:  \n
-Web:
+Web:  \n